Achuthankrishna/head_pose_app/ReadMe.md

 ## Dependencies
 For the application, you are required to have docker installed.
 To install docker, follow the instructions given on the link [Docker Installation Guide](https://docs.docker.com/desktop/install/linux-install/).

 Further ensure, you have git installed in your device OS.
-If not you can install git by just using the following command :
+If not you can install git by just using the following command:
 ```bash
     sudo apt install git-all
 ```